bluebindu/lighter-2/doc/configuring.md

 1. _implementation value is case-insensitive_
 2. _example self-signed TLS certificate generation one-liner:_
-   `openssl req -newkey rsa:2048 -nodes -keyout server.key -x509 -days 365 -out server.crt -subj "/CN=lighter.example.com"`
+   `openssl req -newkey rsa:2048 -nodes -keyout server.key -x509 -days 365 -out server.crt -subj "/CN=node.example.com" -extensions SAN -config <(cat /etc/ssl/openssl.cnf <(printf "\n[SAN]\nsubjectAltName=DNS:node.example.com,DNS:lighter,DNS:localhost,IP:127.0.0.1,IP:::1"))`
-3. _for security reasons Lighter will refuse to start if running on mainnet with macaroons disabled_
+3. _running Lighter on mainnet with macaroons disabled has severe security implications and is highly discouraged, don't do this unless you know what you're doing_
 4. _location can be a local directory or the name of an existing docker volume;
    path can be absolute or relative, if relative it has to start with_ `./`
 5. _option:_ `lightning-dir` _(usually ~/.lightning)_
-6. _option:_ `rpc-file` _(expected to be owned by uid 1000; usually
+6. _option:_ `rpc-file` _the JSON-RPC socket needs to be owned by the same user Lighter is running as_
-   ~/.lightning/lightning-rpc)_
 7. _host can be IP, FQDN or docker container reference (id, name, compose service)_
 8. _option:_ `eclair.api.port` _(usually 8080)_